Find Free Cochise County Public Records on Anyone

 • Arizona Department of Corrections (DOC)—The DOC gives the public the ability to request records for inmates which show information such as their convictions or whether or not they have been placed on probation.

 • Arizona Sex Offender Registry—This registry is accessed online and finds offenders based on certain criteria such as names, area and city.
-The database gives an overview of the offenders’ location such as address, city, zip while also providing the full name and what level of offenders they are.
+The database gives an overview of the offenders’ location, such as address, city, and zip, while also providing the full name and level of offenders they are.

 • Bureau of Prisons (BOP)—The BOP database provides information on federal inmates that are in prison and those that have been released.
 Data that is displayed in the results include name of the offender, release date, race and sex.